jtod/Sigma16/docs/src/userguide/userguide.md

  </tr>
 </table>

-Each instruction has a 4-bit field called the opcode (op for short).
+Every instruction has a 4-bit field called the opcode (op for short).
-This gives 16 values of the opcode: 14 of them (0 through 13) denote the 14 RRR instructions.
-If the op field is 14 (hex e) the instruction is EXP format and has a secondary opcode in the a and b fields.
+This gives 16 values of the opcode: 14 of them (0 through 13) denote the 14 RRR instructions, described later.
+If the op field is 14 (hex
+e) the instruction is EXP format and has a secondary opcode in the a and b fields.
 If the op field contains 15 (hex f) the instruction is RX format with a secondary opcode in the b field.
+The instruction formats are described below.

+A second word is needed to represent RX, EXP4 and EXP8 formats.
+There are individual names for the individual 4-bit fields, as well as names (disp, gh) for larger fields.

+* e (bits 0-3) 4-bit operand
+* f (bits 4-7) 4-bit operand
+* g (bits 8-11) 4-bit operand
+* h (bits 12-15) 4-bit operand
+* gh (bits 8-15) 8-bit operand
+* disp (bits 0-15) 16 bit operand "displacement"

-### Machine language instruction formats
+### Instruction formats

+There are several instruction formats.
+The core architecture (the simplest part of the system) uses two:

+* RRR -- Instructions that perform operations on data in registers, but not referring to memory.
+The representation is one word.

+* RX --  Instructions that specify a memory location as well as a register operand.
+The representation is two words.

+The advanced parts of the architecture provide additional instructions and these are represented with a a format called EXP.
+An EXP instruction contains 14 (hex e) in the op field, and the a and b fields are combined into a single 8-bit number that contains a secondary opcode.
+This means that the EXP format allows for 256 instructions.
+This greatly expands the number of instructions that can be accommodated, and it allows for experimental instructions for research purposes.
+(The name EXP stands simultaneously for both EXPansion and EXPerimentation.)

+There are three variants of the EXP format.
+The secondary opcode (in the a and b fields) specifies the EXP variant as well as the individual instruction.
+The variants are:

+* EXP0 -- An is one word, and only one operand field (the d field) is available.
+(There are 0 fields in the second word; hence the name EXP0.)
+The op field contains e, and the a and b fields are combined to form an 8-bit opcode.

+* EXP4 -- The instruction is two words, with a 4-bit operand in the first word and four more in the second word.
+(It's called EXP4 because the second word contains 4 4-bit operands.)

+* EXP8 -- The instruction is two words, with three 4-bit operands and
+          an 8-bit operand.
+(It's called EXP8 because it provides an 8-bit operand.)

+The following table summarises the instruction formats.
+The core of the architecture needs only the first two (RRR and RX).
+The more advanced features require the

 Table: **Machine language instruction formats**